 Education

 Employment status is another factor that has recently been of great concern in creating and promoting the level of vulnerability to poor health and discrimination.
 Through employment, one is able to generate income for both the domestic bills and even the medical bills (Brookes, 2014).
 The less income-generating job an individual is engaged in, the fewer chances of obtaining good healthcare facilities.
-Patients with poorly paying jobs are usually discriminated and the priority and the service due to them are given to their counterparts from well-paying jobs.
-For instance, a craft man and a government official when diagnosed with the same sickness would not receive similar treatments with same facilities.
+Patients with poorly paying jobs are usually discriminated against, and the priority and the service due to them are given to their counterparts from well-paying jobs.
+For instance, a craft man and a government official, when diagnosed with the same sickness, would not receive similar treatments with the same facilities.
 The government official will be considered as a very important person, and as many would say, (VIP) and better services would be given him.
-This would also suggest that every job has a respect accorded it, and the more respected a job is, the more respected the employers are.
+This would also suggest that every job has respect accorded it, and the more respected a job is, the more respected the employers are.
 This is most often referred to as job reputation (Brookes, 2014).

 Disability is another factor that can lead to discrimination from the service provider in the health facilities, however, this should not be the case.
 People with disabilities in some communities are regarded as outcasts and thus are not considered worthwhile to receive better medical attention (Martin, J, 2015).
-This factor can make a group of patients from this category to be more vulnerable to poor health conditions.
+This factor can make a group of patients from this category more vulnerable to poor health conditions.
 Many times, the members of a community may not be willing to take someone who is physically challenged to seek for better medication, instead, they are usually left on their death beds to ‘heal up’ may be from some natural healing powers (Quinn, Humphreys, 1998).
-By this, this group of individuals is denied their right to better healthcare facilities and thus they are predisposed to dangerous prevailing conditions which may eventually lead to loss of life.
+By this, this group of individuals is denied their right to better healthcare facilities, and thus, they are predisposed to dangerous prevailing conditions, which may eventually lead to loss of life.

 Part 2: